 In simple words, the electronegativity of an atom is its power to pull the electron towards its side.

-So, greater electronegative atom pulls bonded electron pair to its side with more influence and gives rise to charge imbalance.
+So, a greater electronegative atom pulls bonded electron pair to its side with more influence and gives rise to charge imbalance.

-As a result, greater electronegative atom gains partial negative charge due to more charge intensity on it.
+As a result, a greater electronegative atom gains partial negative charge due to more charge intensity on it.